jensAtMobilepay/MobilePay-Marketplace/docs/seller_api_reference.md

 #### Get Order

-When an `Order` has been created by MobilePay calling your endpoint as described above, MobilePay will at some point query the created resource for getting details about the purchased product to be shown to the user, eg. bar codes.
+When an `Order` has been created by MobilePay calling your endpoint as described above, MobilePay will at some point query the created resource for getting details about the purchased product to be shown to the user, e.g. bar codes.
 ```
 GET seller-base-url/orders/{orderReference}
 ```